-Your instance administrator can configure standard properties for each standard artifact type.
+In addition to the default system properties, your project administrator can configure custom properties for each artifact type.

 About the use case editor layout

 The use case editor layout allows you to create use cases in either text view, workflow view, or split view (both text view and workflow view).
 Try out the different views and choose which ones works best for you.
 Various customizations are available for each view.